-Mickey’s Not So Scary Halloween Party (FL) and the Oogie Boogie Bash (CA) are not the only way to see Disney magic this Halloween.
-Pixie dust powered fear fans need only look below to discover Disney Halloween locations beyond the parks.
+Thankfully Mickey’s Not So Scary Halloween Party (FL) and the Oogie Boogie Bash (CA) are not the only way to see Disney magic during the Halloween season.
+Pixie dust powered Halloween fans can find a suitable Disney Halloween alternative beyond the parks while this year’s fall festivities are on hiatus.

 For spooky that’s not too scary, Disney has the market cornered.
 Their spirited soiree’s, however, isn’t the only boo in the bunch.
-Much more mayhem materializes at Halloween Town, Salem Mass (home to a Hocus Pocus tour), and the Freeform Halloween House.
+Much more mayhem materializes at Salem Massachusetts (home to a Hocus Pocus tour), and Halloweentown in St. Helen’s Oregon.

 Mickey and Oogie both bring boo to die for.
 After hour Halloween parties at the Magic Kingdom and Disney’s California Adventure afford fans with fiendishly fun entertainment and tasty trick or treat opportunities.
 However, there’s an additional trio of tempting treats, served up Disney style, awaiting discovery.